blab/size-genetic-clusters/README.md

 The script **sim_study.R** enables for user-defined values of the reproduction number R, the dispersion parameter k, the proportion of infections sequenced and the probability that transmission occurs before mutation (i) to generate synthetic cluster data and (ii) run our inference framework on these synthetic data.
 The script **reproduce_sim_study_figure.R** takes as input a dataframe with the results of the extensive simulation study we performed and produces figures to compare the true and estimated parameter values.

 **Conditional on cluster extinction**
+The script **sim_study_conditional_extinction.R** enables for user-defined values of the reproduction number R, the dispersion parameter k, the proportion of infections sequenced and the probability that transmission occurs before mutation (i) to generate synthetic cluster data and (ii) run our inference framework on these synthetic data conditional on clusters having gone extinct.
+The script **reproduce_sim_study_cond_extinction_figure.R** takes as input a dataframe with the results of the extensive simulation study we performed and produces figures to compare the true and estimated parameter values.

+### Simulation study evaluating our transmission advantage statistical framework
+The script **sim_study_trans_adv.R** enables for user-defined values of the reproduction number of the non-variant, the transmission advantage and the dispersion parameter (i) to generate synthetic cluster data for both the variant and the non-variant and (ii) run our transmission advantage inference framework on this simulated dataset.

 ### Empirical estimation of the probability that transmission occurs before mutation